markNZed/processism-react-three/storyboard.md

 # 60. Scene: Conclusion
 ## 60.1.
 Objective
 Provide potential next steps
-Narrative:
+## 60.2.
+Animation
+## 60.3.
+Narration
-We have reached the end of this presentation on processism, one more step in your journey.
+We have reached the end of this presentation on processism, one small step in your journey.
 You may choose to re-watch parts of the presentation and further explore the concepts with the AI tutor.
 You might also seek out other perspectives and paradigms on processism, and the AI tutor may help you find resources that best suit your context.

-Remember, processism is far more than an intellectual understanding — it can lead to a new experience of self and a heightened sensitivity to relationships and processes that were previously hidden.
+Remember, processism is far more than an intellectual understanding — it can lead to a new experience of self and a heightened sensitivity to relationships and processes that were previously unconscious.
 This presentation can only point toward processism.
 True understanding comes through practice — engaging with the world in a process-centric way.
 Like learning to ride a bike, theory cannot replace hands-on experience.

 Processism is a journey, not a destination.
 We are traveling together, and we are more than you and I can possibly imagine.
 While there are stages of development we are better served by mastering our level, rather than skipping over it in an imaginary race to the horizon.
 May you find more sensitive ways to see, feel, and engage with the world around you.